VampireDaniel/ddns-scripts-alidns/TestInDocker.md

 ---

-## 7. Clean Up 清理
+## 7. Clean Up
-退出容器后，Docker 镜像和容器可用 `docker rm`、`docker rmi` 清理。
+After exiting the container, you can clean up Docker images and containers using `docker rm`, `docker rmi`.

 ---

-## 8. Notes 注意事项
+## 8. Notes
-- 可根据实际 OpenWrt 目标架构修改 Dockerfile 里的 SDK 下载链接。
+- You can modify the SDK download link in the Dockerfile according to your actual OpenWrt target architecture.
-- 推荐在 Linux 下编译，macOS 下用 Docker 可避免兼容性问题。
+- It's recommended to compile on Linux, using Docker on macOS can avoid compatibility issues.
-- 编译时间较长，耐心等待。
+- Compilation time is long, please be patient.

 ---

-如有问题请随时联系！
+Contact us if you have any questions!